 3. Find Religion in Brussels’ Churches

 You don’t have to be religious to appreciate the beautiful art and architecture of Brussels’ churches and cathedrals.
 Although a few charge a nominal fee for entrance, most of the city’s churches are free or simply ask for a small donation.

 4. Justice for all at the Palais du Justice

-It may be a controversial sight in the city, but Brussels’ Palace of Justice is free to explore (at least those areas open to the public).
+It may be a controversial sight in the city, but Brussels’ Palace of Justice is one of the free things in Brussels you can explore on your own (at least those areas open to the public).
 Bigger than St. Peter’s Basilica in Rome, this giant building towers over the Marolles neighbourhood below.

 5. Mingle with royalty at the Royal Palace